 In 2011 St. Mary’s became the first church in England to have three Forms of the Roman Rite celebrated regularly when the Ordinariate of Our Lady of Walsingham enhanced the liturgical life of the parish.
 She was delighted to be Fr.
 Jonathan Redvers Harris’ sponsor when he (and others) joined the Church following Pope Benedict’s initiative, and she supported the Ordinariate group with her usual enthusiasm.

 In some ways, Yvonne was the last of a generation.
-She was the last person to be present and witness opening of the parish’s two daughter churches at Seaview (1957) and at Bembridge (1965).
-She was present at both events, as well as all the major anniversary celebrations.
+She was one of (now) only three people remaining, who were present at the opening of the parish’s two daughter churches at Seaview (1957) and at Bembridge (1965).
+She attended both events, as well as all the major anniversary celebrations.
 Her knowledge of the Catholic Church in Ryde and the faithful of the parish was such, that she made a significant contribution to the archives of the Island Catholic History Society as she often reminisced on days gone by and the priests who ministered both at St. Mary’s and Quarr Abbey.

 Yvonne had her favourite saints.
 Among them was Pope St. John XXIII (Pope when she became a Catholic); St. Joseph and St. (Padre) Pio.
 She was present in Rome when he was canonized in June 2002.
 Yvonne was such a devout and faithful Catholic; the like of which, we rarely see today.
 St. Matthew words (25:21) seem most apt when we remember Yvonne’s life and her commitment to Mother Church:-

 “Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your Master’s happiness!”